FCS/BCT unmanned aerial vehicles: XM157 Class IV

 The XM157 Class IV UAV, was intended to provide reconnaissance, aerial communications extension capability at the brigade level for the United States Army's Future Combat Systems program.
 Other missions were to include land mine and improvised explosive device detection, standoff chemical, biological and radiological detection, and electronic intelligence collection.
-It was to be organic to the Reconnaissance Surveillance Target Acquisition Squadron within the FCS brigade combat team, which will consist of troops of manned armed reconnaissance helicopters (ARH) and a separate troop of Class IV UAVs.
+It was to be organic to the reconnaissance, surveillance, and target acquisition squadron within the FCS brigade combat team, which will consist of troops of manned armed reconnaissance helicopters (ARH) and a separate troop of Class IV UAVs.
 The FCS Class IV UAV Program was cancelled in January 2010.

 Development

 The XM157 is derived from the Navy-Marine MQ-8 Fire Scout which was derived from the manned Schweizer S-333.
 The Army was evaluating a land-based version of the system for fielding of the aircraft to brigade combat teams.
 The XM157 was produced, in developmental stages, by Northrop Grumman.
 After cancellation of Future Combat Systems in early 2009, the aircraft was transferred to BCT Modernization.
 The aircraft was supposed to be fielded in 2014.
 In December 2010, The U.S. Army suspended its version of the Class IV UAV.
 The army believes that the fixed-wing and unmanned RQ-7 Shadow can meet future Army requirements with product improvements.